 How do I remove the Freestyle Libre Sensor?

-In order to remove the sensor, use an adhesive remover or use a baby oil such as Johnson’s Baby Oil in order to help remove the sensor.
+To remove the sensor, use an adhesive remover or use a baby oil such as Johnson’s Baby Oil to help remove the sensor.

 Helpful Advice on Medication Restrictions & Addiction